sociocs/docs/README.md

 ## Which channels are supported?

-We support — Google Business Messages, Google Play Reviews, Google Reviews & Questions, Facebook (Messenger, Reviews & Comments), Telegram, Text / SMS, Viber, Web chat, Website Forms, WhatsApp.
+We support —

+- Facebook (Messenger, Reviews & Comments),
+- Google Play Reviews,
+- Google Reviews & Questions,
+- Telegram,
+- Text / SMS / MMS (with your Twilio or Telnyx account),
+- Viber,
+- Web chat,
+- Website Forms,
+- WhatsApp (with your Twilio or Gupshup account).

 ## Is bulk messaging available?

-Yes.
-Bulk messaging is available for sending text / SMS to multiple recipients.
-It also allows dynamic parameters to personalize sent messages.
+Yes. you can send text/SMS/MMS or WhatsApp messages to multiple recipients at once.
+Personalize your messages using dynamic parameters, such as the recipient’s name or other custom details, to create a more engaging experience.
 You need to be on a PAID or FREE TRIAL plan to use bulk messaging.

 ## Does the bulk messaging allow sending images?